-The principal activities of the subsidiaries are those of property developers and owners, hotel owners and operators, a club operator and owner, investment in properties and in shares, property management, project management and provision of consultancy services, procurement services and laundry services.
+The principal activities of the subsidiaries are those of property developers and owners, hotel owners and operators, a club owner and operator and owner, investment in properties and in shares, property management, project management and provision of consultancy, procurement and laundry services.

-The condensed interim consolidated financial statements as at and for the six months ended 30 June 2022 relate to the Company and its subsidiaries (together referred to as the Group and individually as Group entities) and the Group's interests in associates and joint ventures.
+The condensed interim consolidated financial statements as at and for the six months and full year ended 31 December 2022 relate to the Company and its subsidiaries (together referred to as the Group and individually as Group entities) and the Group's interests in associates and joint ventures.

-2. Basis of preparation
+2. Basis of Preparation

-The condensed interim financial statements for the six months ended 30 June 2022 have been prepared in accordance with SFRS(I) 1-34 Interim Financial Reporting issued by the Accounting Standards Council Singapore and IAS 34 Interim Financial Reporting issued by the International Accounting Standards Board, and should be read in conjunction with the Group's last annual consolidated financial statements as at and for the year ended 31 December 2021.
+The condensed interim financial statements for the six months and full year ended 31 December 2022 have been prepared in accordance with SFRS(I) 1-34 Interim Financial Reporting issued by the Accounting Standards Council Singapore and IAS 34 Interim Financial Reporting issued by the International Accounting Standards Board, and should be read in conjunction with the Group's last annual consolidated financial statements as at and for the year ended 31 December 2021.
 The condensed interim financial statements do not include all the information required for a complete set of financial statements.
 However, selected explanatory notes are included to explain events and transactions that are significant to an understanding of the changes in the Group's financial position and performance of the Group since the last annual financial statements for the year ended 31 December 2021.
 All references to SFRS(I)s and IFRSs are subsequently referred to as SFRS(I) in the financial statements.